StackNest Documentation

 Prompt examples

-✗ Vague — generates a basic result
+Too vague — usually produces a basic result

 Make a chat plugin